In My Father's Den (film): Plot

 The rest of the film is shown in flashbacks of Paul's teenage years interspersed with his interactions with Celia and final confrontation with Andrew.
 After Jonathan reveals that his father had confiscated his camera for illicitly photographing Celia, Paul confronts Andrew.
 Jeff is then revealed to be Celia's biological father through an affair with Jackie, which Paul and Iris had discovered.
-Grief-stricken and betrayed, Iris committed suicide, while Paul - ignoring the pleas of Andrew - left the family home at the age of 17.
+Grief-stricken and betrayed, Iris committed suicide, while Paul — ignoring the pleas of Andrew — left the family home at age 17.
 Paul also learns that Andrew had invited Celia to view their late father's will; Jeff had left a third of his estate to Celia.

-Mistaking Celia for Andrew's mistress after accidentally viewing Jonathan's photos, and with a misunderstanding of confirmation from Andrew, an enraged Penny had pushed Celia over the balcony, killing her.
+Penny, having mistaken Celia for Andrew's mistress after accidentally viewing Jonathan's photos, and with a misunderstanding of confirmation from Andrew, had become enraged and pushed Celia off a balcony, killing her.
 To protect his wife, Andrew covered up Celia's death.
 After Paul and Andrew's confrontation, Jonathan calls the police, believing his father killed Celia.
 To continue protecting Penny, Andrew takes the blame and is arrested.
 Celia's body is later found in a river.

 Following the funeral, Paul burns the den and reconciles with Jackie.
-The film closes with a flashback to the last time Paul saw Celia; they openly talk about being siblings - Paul being revealed to have known she was his half-sister all along - and they say goodbye as she walks down the road to her untimely death.
+The film closes with a flashback to the last time Paul saw Celia.
+They openly discuss being siblings — Paul being revealed to have known she was his half-sister all along — and they say goodbye as she walks down the road to her untimely death.